MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 Requirements for loading data into an MLTable:

 - Data must be in tabular form.
-- The value to predict, target column, must be in the data.
+- The value to predict, *target column*, must be in the data.

 Training data must be accessible from the remote compute.
 Automated ML v2 (Python SDK and CLI/YAML) accepts MLTable data assets (v2).
 For backwards compatibility, it also supports v1 Tabular Datasets from v1, a registered Tabular Dataset, through the same input dataset properties.
 We recommend that you use MLTable, available in v2.
 In this example, the data is stored at the local path, *./train_data/bank_marketing_train_data.csv*.